clear-code/lua-web-driver/docs/reference/index.md

 LuaWebDriver provides the following classes:

-  * [`web-driver.ActionBuilder`][action-builder]: The class for providing the user how to set up and perform complex user interactions.

   * [`web-driver.ElementSet`][elementset]: The class for multiple elements.

   * [`web-driver.Element`][element]: The class for handling web elements.